-A recent research study found that the average worker receives about 122 emails a day which totals more than 30,000 emails a year.11 A company with 50 employees receives about 1.5 million emails a year.
-If just 1 percent of those emails contain a virus or a phishing link, that's 15,000 malicious emails a year; almost one a day for every employee.
-The most frequent pathway for a malware attack is through email-92 percent of incursions.12
+A recent research study found that the average worker receives about 122 emails a day which totals more than 30,000 emails a year.17 A company with 50 employees receives about 1.5 million emails a year.
+If just 1% of those emails contain a virus or a phishing link, that's 15,000 malicious emails a year; almost one a day for every employee.
+The most frequent pathway for a malware attack is through email-92% of incursions.18

 Why is email so vulnerable?
 Every email that you send passes through the servers of another company, like Outlook or Gmail, before it reaches the recipient.
 On that trip from your computer or phone to the recipient, there are multiple opportunities for messages to be intercepted and most email is sent and stored in unencrypted plain text.
-Furthermore, you have little control over what happens to email after it's sent.
-Anyone who receives an email can save it or forward it to another recipient.